Impact Capital Funds is a Minority-Owned, Woman-Led Social Impact Fintech Platform on a Mission

 To refinance burdensome student loans and create new scholarship opportunities for low-income, BIPOC (Black, Indigenous & People of Color), and first-generation college students.

-While Brilliance is Evenly Distributed, Opportunity is Not.
+Opportunity is Not.

 We may not know who initially coined this phrase, but it is an unavoidable fact that not every student has equal access to education or to college financing.